-- 4. Strategic decision making for the Worcestershire Safeguarding Children Partnership (WSCP) takes place within the Executive meeting.
-The Executive is a small group made up of the safeguarding partner representatives and chairs of the sub-groups, and meets regularly to ensure prompt responses to emerging themes.
+6. Strategic decision making for the Worcestershire Safeguarding Children Partnership (WSCP) takes place within the Executive meeting.
+The Executive is a small group made up of the safeguarding partner representatives and chairs of the sub-groups and meets regularly to ensure prompt responses to emerging themes.
 These meetings are independently chaired.
 The WSCP Executive also provides the forum for escalation and joint problem solving, for example when Police identified a backlog of referrals within their Harm Assessment Unit, senior partners were able to discuss the current position and the potential impact on other partners and areas of business, offer support and gain reassurance.
-Similarly, the Executive facilitated a joint problem solving approach to an escalation from Health colleagues in relation to an aspect of information sharing.
-Further examples of Executive assurance and decision making is provided below. - 5.
-During this reporting year there have been a number of national and local developments to which the Worcestershire Safeguarding Children Partnership (WSCP) has responded.
+Similarly, the Executive facilitated a joint problem-solving approach to an escalation from Health colleagues in relation to an aspect of information sharing.

+- 7. During this reporting year there have been a number of national and local developments to which the Worcestershire Safeguarding Children Partnership (WSCP) has responded.
 In May 2021 Sir Alan Wood published his follow up report on the new multi-agency child safeguarding arrangements.
 As a result of this report the WSCP Executive have agreed to develop high-level indicators for children's safety within Worcestershire, beyond the current management information we gather.
-Further, the Executive Group has identified a need to strengthen links with other local partnerships to better understand issues being identified in relation to the safety of children and young people within Worcestershire, and their responses. - 6.
+Further, the Executive Group has identified a need to strengthen links with other local partnerships to better understand issues being identified in relation to the safety of children and young people within Worcestershire, and their responses. - 8.
 In July 2021 Worcestershire Children First received an Ofsted visit, in line with the inspection of local authority children's services (ILACS) framework.
 Worcestershire Children First were praised for the improvements shown in Children's Services, and particularly the strong progress in improving the quality of practice for children and families in receipt of services at its 'Family Front Door'.
 Ofsted further noted that "The local authority and wider partnership have planned and delivered a well-coordinated and effective response to the pandemic".
-An example of this was the Safeguarding Babies Programme, led by Worcestershire Children First and supported by the Worcestershire Safeguarding Children Partnership, which was introduced in response to national concerns about the increased risk to babies during the Covid period. - 7.
-During this reporting period the GET SAFE Partnership Group has completed a problem profile of Child Exploitation in Worcestershire, the findings of which will be used to support the effective use of resources, commissioning of services and inform multi-agency training.
-It has also been used to develop an action plan to build upon the work done during 2019 and 2020 to introduce the GET SAFE approach in Worcestershire.
-We are seeing the growth of a network of services that support children and young people at risk of exploitation.
-The West Mercia Police and Crime
+An example of this was the Safeguarding Babies Programme, led by Worcestershire Children First and supported by the Worcestershire Safeguarding Children Partnership, which was introduced in response to national concerns about the increased risk to babies during the Covid period.